Upload from clients

 Storage locations

-To specify a storage address, set the StorageLocation parameter when you call an operation to obtain an upload URL and credential.
+To specify a storage address, set the StorageLocation parameter when obtaining an upload URL and credential.

 Media asset management

-Supports metadata configurations, such as titles, tags, categories, and thumbnails.
+Supports metadata such as titles, tags, categories, and thumbnails.

-To configure metadata, set Title, Tags, CateId, and CoverURL when you call an operation to obtain an upload URL and credential.
+To configure metadata, set Title, Tags, CateId, and CoverURL when obtaining an upload URL and credential.

 Audio and video transcoding

-To transcode files, set TemplateGroupId and WorkflowId when you call an operation to obtain an upload URL and credential.
+To transcode files, set TemplateGroupId and WorkflowId when obtaining an upload URL and credential.

 Upload authorization